 Students must be accepted into a major and complete all of the requirements for that major in order to graduate from UB.
-Every major at UB requires that students complete a prescribed set of courses (pre-requisites) to gain admittance into the major and/or upper level courses.
-Meeting with an academic advisor each semester will help students stay on track with completing these pre-requisite courses.
-Academic advisors across campus assist students with this course plan.
+Particularly for continuing students, a great number of UB majors require that students complete a prescribed set of courses/requirements (pre-requisites) to gain admittance into the major and/or upper level courses.
+Meeting with an academic advisor each semester will help students stay on track with completing pre-requisite requirements and/or developing an appropriate course plan of study.

-Students who have completed 60 units (credit hours), need to have an Intended or Approved Major in order to maintain appropriate academic and financial progress.
+Students who have completed 60 units (credit hours), need to have an Approved Major in order to maintain appropriate academic and financial progress.

-Students normally apply to their major during the semester that they are completing the last of their prerequisite courses or during the spring semester of their sophomore year.
+Continuing students normally apply to their major during the semester that they are completing the last of their prerequisite courses or during the spring semester of their sophomore year.
 Application deadline dates vary by department; some departments review applications and accept students continuously while other departments admit students once per year.
-Application deadlines can be found in the Academic Program section of the Undergraduate Catalog for the appropriate major.
-Remember students should be accepted into their major no later than the spring semester of their sophomore year or before having 60 credit hours completed.
+Application deadlines can be found in the Academic Program section of the Undergraduate Degree & Course Catalog for the appropriate major.
+Remember that students should be accepted into their major no later than the spring semester of their sophomore year or before having 60 credit hours completed.

 University at Buffalo Academic Advisement Vision Statement: To empower students to be active, responsible learners who take full advantage of the many opportunities the university provides in the areas of academics, research, and community and global engagement.